Oxalis tuberosa: Cultivation

-Oca is one of the important staple crops of the Andean highlands, due to its easy propagation, and tolerance for poor soil, high altitude and harsh climates.
+Oca is one of the important staple crops of the Andean highlands due to its easy propagation and tolerance for poor soil, high altitude, and harsh climates.

 Distribution

 Oca is planted in the Andean region from Venezuela to Argentina, from 2800 to 4100 meters above sea level.
-Its highest abundance and greatest diversity are in central Peru and northern Bolivia, the probable area of its domestication.
+Its highest abundance and most extraordinary diversity are in central Peru and northern Bolivia, the probable area of its domestication.

 Climate requirements

-Oca needs a long growing season, and is day length dependent, forming tubers when the day length shortens in autumn (around March in the Andes).
+Oca needs a long growing season and is day length dependent, forming tubers when the day length shortens in autumn (around March in the Andes).
 In addition, oca requires climates with average temperatures of approximately 10 to 12 °C (ranging between 4 and 17 °C) and average precipitation of 700 to 885 millimeters per year.

-Oca requires short days in order to form tubers.
+Oca requires short days to form tubers.
 Outside the tropics, it will not begin to form tubers until approximately the autumn equinox.
-If frosts occur too soon after the autumn equinox, the plant will die before tubers are produced.
+The plant will die before producing tubers if frosts occur too soon after the autumn equinox.

 Soil requirements

 Oca grows with very low production inputs, generally on plots of marginal soil quality, and tolerates acidities between about pH 5.3 and 7.8.
-In traditional Andean cropping systems, it is often planted after potato and therefore benefits from persisting nutrients applied to, or left over from, the potato crop.
+In traditional Andean cropping systems, it is often planted after potato and therefore benefits from persisting nutrients applied to, or leftover from, the potato crop.